cfsanderson/gallery-gift-card/README.md

 # Gallery Gift Card

-The basic functionality is here but it will still take some finessing to make it work smoothly.
-I searched Unsplash.com for "paths" and grabbed the first bunch of images that I saw.
-I like the theme of paths and thought it would tie into the theme well but I am open to whatever.
+The basic functionality is here but there is still some finessing that needs to happen to make it work smoothly.

+I dropped in a bunch of Unsplash images of "paths".
+I like that theme but I am open to whatever design-wise.

 ## TODOs...
-- [ ] Write a brief "how to" with basic instructions for cloning the repo, adding personal content, and making a PR.
+- [ ] Refine the "how to" section below with clear instructions for cloning the repo, adding personal content, and making a PR.
 - [ ] Fix the overlay animation so that it doesn't come in on each individual element.
 It should be one solid overlay (kinda lika modal).
-- [ ] Before being clicked each section should be the height of the profile pic and THEN expand to full height and include the text.
+- [ ] Before being clicked, each section should be the height of the profile pic and THEN expand to full height and include the text.
+C'mon flexbox.
 - [ ] Better name than "Gallery"
 - [ ] More info in the header?
 - [ ] Add a footer?
 - [ ] Responsive layout for nice mobile experience.
 - [ ] Add global styles?
   - [ ] Fonts
   - [ ] Colors

 ## Getting Started
 This project was built with the delta stack of Jason's app-app boilerplate.
 To get started simply...